Jupi007/yaru_window_decoration.dart/README.md

 This package comes with a plugin that loads a custom stylesheet which patch the window decoration shadow and background.

-Wrap your app with the `YaruWindowDecoration` widget:
+Then, wrap your app with the `YaruWindowDecoration` widget:

 ```dart
 class MyApp extends StatelessWidget {